A Good Business Strategy

 A key way to measure strategy effectiveness is sales growth.
 Is your revenue growing faster than the market?
-While there are exceptions to all general rules, if you have a good strategy you should be able to grow faster than everyone else, regardless of the economic climate.
-The key to good strategy is to not just talk about it, but to implement it.
+While there are exceptions to all general rules – you should be able to grow faster than everyone else with a good business strategy, regardless of the economic climate.
+The key to a good strategy is to not just talk about it, but to implement it.

-Differentiate Yourself from Competition
+Differentiate Yourself From Competition